Tony Hsieh, Zappos CEO and happiness guru, has died at 46

 "Tony Hsieh might be the most original thinker I've ever been friends with," wrote former investor and Shark Tank judge Chris Sacca.
 "He questioned every assumption and shared everything he learned along the way.
 He genuinely delighted in making anyone and everyone happy.
 The earth has lost a beautifully weird and helpful person.
 RIP."

-Discuss: Tony Hsieh, Zappos CEO and happiness guru, has died at 46
+Discuss: Tony Hsieh, former Zappos CEO and happiness guru, dies at 46

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.